ur-n0t-ur-f0ss1ng-khak1s/beers-over-tears/README.md

 main comes back to his apartment with the molly supply and lives happily ever after and enriched by selling molly to a city of addicts.

 "they say weed is a gateway drug and I never knew why until that day weed became a gateway to the rest of my life"

+todo:
+starting menu with "start game" and "load game" ability to track the players progress and to save that progress then load the game from that place in the "load game" menu finish drawing the map